 Objective: To evaluate the prevalence of postoperative complications and their association with sociodemographic and clinical variables.
 Methods: this is a descriptive, prospective follow-up study of 99 patients from a teaching hospital.
 Participants were selected by intentional sampling (reference) and followed for 30 days after hospital discharge.
 Descriptive, univariate and bivariate analyzes were performed.
 Results: 32 (32.3%) patients developed at least one complication, and 10 (10.1%) developed more than one complication within a 30-day follow-up.
 Pain (31; 31.3%) and Infection (12; 12.1%) were the most prevalent complications.
-A statistical association was identified between the clinical outcome of patients undergoing knee and hip surgery and the presence of postoperative complications (p < 0.001).
-Conclusion: the occurrence of postoperative complications.
+A statistical association was identified between the clinical outcome of patients undergoing knee and hip surgery and the presence of postoperative complications (p <0.001).
+Conclusion: the occurrence of postoperative complications of knee and hip arthroplasty in a 30-day follow-up was high, especially pain and local infection.